APiercey/apiercey.github.io/content/projects/rygel-db.md

 For this reason, I've chosen to build a NoSql database - dubbed after [sparky Rygel](https://farscape.fandom.com/wiki/Rygel_XVI) - in Golang over Rust purely for a learning exercise and become more familiar with the Golang perspective of Software development.

 ## Functionality
-In the beginning, my imagination ran wild and before long I dreamt of a distributed datastore with read-replica support, all supported by a series of stored events, and all the bells and whistles that is about to come with [a new toy](https://news.ycombinator.com/item?id=21897132).
+In the beginning, my imagination ran wild and before long I dreamt of a distributed datastore with read-replica support, all supported by a series of stored events, and all the bells and whistles that comes with [a new toy](https://news.ycombinator.com/item?id=21897132).
 But alas, self-guilt got the better of me and to prevent ironic friendly-fire, I drafted a scope:

 - Store simple types, JSON documents is fine.
 - Querying is needed - but nothing complex outside of a few "and" statements.